IDE Remote Mode

 MCP configuration

-The setup wizard writes an MCP configuration to .vscode/mcp.json so your AI coding agent can call AgentKanban tools directly (e.g. get_task_context, add_comment, list_todos).
+The setup wizard writes MCP configuration so your AI coding agent can call AgentKanban tools directly (e.g. get_task_context, add_comment, list_todos).
+It writes a file for each supported agent.
+The two formats differ slightly.

 {